 Two weeks prior to the in-school presentation, students are given a survey to determine their knowledge about these critical issues.
 A post-program survey is used to determine changes in students’ knowledge.
-Survey results are compiled by the University of Kentucky Prevention Research Center and shared with school officials.
+Survey results are compiled by Southeastern Program Evaluation, inc., which is affiliated with the University of Kentucky’s Prevention Research Center, and shared with school officials.

 Today’s increasing reliance on the Internet for education and communication has many positive benefits.
 But, the constant, immediate, and often anonymous nature afforded by the Internet, social networking, and gaming sites also creates many risks.

 - 95 percent of teens (ages 13-17) report they have a smartphone or access to one.